mdsol-share/crichton/doc/state_descriptors.md

 * MUST have a related Semantic Descriptor whose ID (YAML key) is the same as the state resource.

-State transitions are directly related to [Transtion Descriptors](transition_descriptors.md) and indirectly to [Protocol Descriptors](transition_descriptors.md), which indicate implemenatation details of the transtions.
+State transitions are also directly related to [Transtion Descriptors](transition_descriptors.md) and indirectly to [Protocol Descriptors](transition_descriptors.md), which indicate implemenatation details of the transtions.
 Thus, a state descriptor transition: